 So, does it mean one day mobile operators will start offering pure data plans without any accompanying voice and text?
 Not so eagerly, unless they are pushed to do so by either their discount competitors, or by the consumers themselves, and the advantage for consumers is obvious.
 It is cheaper and easier to have only one feature in your plan and one parameter to watch in your telecom expense structure, which is your mobile data traffic.
 On top of that, Wi-Fi networks can provide sizeable savings, especially in offices, public Wi-Fi access areas and at home.
 It may not turn the telecom industry upside down right away, but it will most probably pave the way to mobile communications completely relying on single-pipe model.

 Is your organization impacted by the arrival of all of these new technological developments and new software?
-Download our checklist to find out how you can Take Back Control once and for all!
+Download our checklist to find out how you can Take Back Control with telecom expense management once and for all!